Enculturation is the process by

 the social process factors of immigration, minority assimilation, ethnic communality, and economic predominance.

 Vietnamese immigrants are an example of a group which is assimilated linguistically,

-between identification assimilation and enculturation are described.
+differences between identification assimilation and enculturation are described.

 ENCULTURATION INTO SECRECY AMONG JUNIOR HIGH SCHOOL GIRLS